misiektoja/spotify_profile_monitor/tests/README.md

 * Exported secrets are cleared before every test by the autouse fixture in `conftest.py`, because loading a dotenv writes them into `os.environ` and nothing removes them again.
 Set the one a test needs with `monkeypatch.setenv` inside that test.
-* Put disposable artifacts under `local/`, never in the repository root or the system temp directory.
+* Write disposable artifacts to pytest's `tmp_path` or to the gitignored `local/` directory the existing tests use.
+Do not leave them in the repository root.
 * Never use a real cookie, Protobuf login file, OAuth client secret, SMTP password or webhook URL.

 Online tests that authenticate against Spotify are excluded, because automated logins could trigger